BittyTax/BittyTax/README.md

 1. Bitfinex - when exporting your data, make sure the "*Date Format*" is set to "*DD-MM-YY*" which is the default.
 1. ChangeTip - the conversion tool requires your username(s) to be configured.
 This is to identify which transactions are a gift received or a gift sent.
 See [Config](#config).
 1. Coinbase - the latest "*Transaction history (all-time)*" report format from Coinbase is not as complete and detailed as previous reports.
 Below is a list of issues I'm aware of, there may be others.
     * Early referral rewards appear as BTC buys.
 These are filtered from real buys by checking if the fee is zero.
+See [Config](#config).
     * EUR buys/sells are listed as GBP.
 The actual currency is identified from the description in the "*Notes*" field.
     * Fiat deposits/withdrawals are not shown in the report so will not balance.
     * Crypto deposits/withdrawals which are relayed to/from Coinbase Pro are missing so will not balance.